OpenModelica/OpenModelica/README.Linux.txt

     libqwt
 OMOptim uses some packages for its optimization algorithms
     paradisEO (http://paradiseo.gforge.inria.fr/ - tested with 1.3 beta; see the OpenModelica .deb installer for the directory structure or send openmodelica <at> ida.liu.se a listing of the files paradiseo installs to /usr/local/ to have the Makefiles updated).
 Newer versions of ParadisEO do not work.
-Note:
-    FreeBSD versions of smlnj/mlton only compile using 32-bit versions of the OS.
-For 64-bit versions, it might be possible to compile OpenModelica using the bootstrapped compiler (then rml-mmc is not needed).
-    The rml-mmc package needs some manual changes, too.

 How to compile on Ubuntu Linux (using available binary packages for dependencies)
 =================================================================================